 But my personal favorite is the pinata version of the gypsy rose, which just says it all:

-What this exhibit and the cruise in really captures is something real–the lowrider is more than just a car for Angelinos.
+What this exhibit and the cruise in capture is something real — the lowrider is more than just a car for Angelinos.
 It, like us, is multi-cultural, constantly evolving and complex.
-Whoever thinks LA doesn’t have inspirational art forms is clearly looking in the wrong places.
+Those who think LA doesn’t have inspirational art forms are looking in the wrong places.
 Our streets are a great place to start.

 The exhibit is sponsored by BMW of North America (nice!) and will be on display until July of 2018.
 Go here for more information.